feincms/form-designer/README.rst

 Every field can optionally be declared mandatory, default values and help texts are available too.
 That's it.

-By default, form data is sent by e-mail to a freely definable e-mail address and stored in the database (a XLSX export of saved submissions is provided too).
+The default actions (which can be enabled individually) are to send the form data to a list of freely definable email addresses and to store the data in the database so that it can be exported later.
+An XLSX export of saved submissions is provided too.
 It is possible to add your own actions as well.

 Installing the form designer